Lead UX Designer

 Things I enjoy:

-• A well maintained Jira ritual
+• A thoughtful Jira ritual

 • Digging in my garden

-• Well-written documentation
+• Well written documentation

 • Finding the perfect emoji